Xerakon/lotj-apps/README.md

-# lotj-colorchecker
+# lotj-apps
-Simple colorchecker app for LotJ (https://legendsofthejedi.com)
+All of Xerakon's web applications for LotJ (https://legendsofthejedi.com)

 Compiled by @Xerakon.
-Credit to @Xavier for original concept.
-Thanks to @Rengawm for 256color conversion assistance.
+Credit to @Xavier for the original colorchecker concept, and to @Rengawm for 256color conversion assistance.

 Javascript & Bootstrap 4